utaschulz1/weather_script/Readme.md

 ## What the script does

-The script queries OpenCage geocoder to get the latitude and longitude of the input city and feeds it into the Open-Meteo request for current weather data.
+The script queries the OpenCage geocoder to get the latitude and longitude of the input city and feeds it into the Open-Meteo request for current weather data.

 The output is turned into a prompt to request outfit suggestions from OpenAI.